 By all rights, you should never get someone who is not an arborist to remove your tree.
-Arborist can be a little more expensive than your local lawn and garden maintenance guy, but the difference in skill level it huge.
+An arborist can be a little more expensive than your local lawn and garden maintenance guy, but the difference in skill level is huge.

 Refer to our tree removal cost guide for prices on the removal of all types and sizes of trees.

-Access: If you can secure great access to the tree by removing any obstacles like pot plants, tables and chairs, a panel of fencing if it makes it easier.
+If you can secure great access to the tree by removing any obstacles like pot plants, tables and chairs, a panel of fencing makes it easier.

 This will increase the speed of the removal and save you money.

-Profit from waste: One of the biggest tips for hardwood trees (basically anything other than a palm or pine trees) is to sell the firewood on eBay.
+One of the biggest tips for hardwood trees (basically anything other than palm or pine trees) is to sell the firewood on eBay.

-If you have a large tree that is hard to get to, such as in a back yard with no rear access, it is going to cost quite a bit for complete removal.
-This is because the company will need to pay labourers to carry the entire tree by hand to their truck on the street.
+If you have a large tree that is hard to get to, such as in a backyard with no rear access, it is going to cost quite a bit for complete removal.
+This is because the company will need to pay laborers to carry the entire tree by hand to their truck on the street.